 There are two ways you can drive to the North Shore from other parts of Oahu.

-First, you can drive along Highway 2 through lush mountains, passing the famous Dole Plantation and farmland along the way.
+First, you can drive along Highway 2 through the center of the island, passing lush mountains, the famous Dole Plantation and farmland along the way.
 45 minutes after leaving Honolulu, you’ll hit the Pacific ocean in Haleiwa, the North Shore’s most iconic town.

 Alternatively, you can drive along the island’s windward coast, north of Kailua, hitting the eastern edge of the North Shore at Kahuku.
 Along the way, you’ll pass Kualoa Ranch, where Jurassic Park was filmed.
 This route takes just over an hour from Honolulu.